TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 In point 4 of step 3 of the tutorial, devtools will pause on the second line rather than at the declaration of the function.
 Don't worry this is expected.
 </div>

-1. Work through [this lesson on MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong).
+1. Work through this [lesson on MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong).
 Be sure to download their starter code that has intentional errors.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What are three reasons why you may see a TypeError?](#type-error)
 - [What is the key difference between an error and a warning?](#errors-vs-warnings)